Long-Stay Volunteering Experience

 If you’re interested we’d love to inspire your creativity as well, as we develop resources to encourage people everywhere to get planting our future native forests, and share the Wild Heart Project vision.
 Video, Instagram feeds, and simple conservation how-to-guides are just the beginning of what’s possible.

 In the evening there’s time to relax with your fellow volunteers.
 Accommodation and food is provided, with everyone joining in at mealtimes.
-There’s also a small organic veggies garden you can work in, and harvest from for part of your evening meal.

 Your Team Leader